Do you have animals digging up your lawn, crows congregating and pecking in the grass or have you found shallow tunnels exposed after the snow melted?

 If you detect grubs during the warm, dry periods of your lawn’s growing season, irrigate and fertilize your lawn to maintain the turf vigour and to compensate for the root feeding damage.
 Apply a top dressing of top soil, lawn dresser mix or triple mix and overseed with an endophyte-enhanced grass seed mix.
 Deep, infrequent irrigation encourages deep-rooted drought-tolerant lawns.
 Water no more than once per week and water until at least 2 cm (1 inch) of water collects in a container placed on your lawn or for about one hour.

 Grub control is more preventative than anything.
-If there have been grub problems in your neighbourhood, I highly suggest the dorky Nematode application annually in June.
+If there have been grub problems in your neighbourhood, I highly suggest a Nematode application annually in June.

 And one last bit of advice — a thick and healthy lawn attracts fewer bugs (and weeds don’t like the competition, for that matter, either).
 Keep your lawn thick and healthy — fertilize, overseed and water regularly — and you will have less chances of developing problems with grubs, pests and weeds.